nahoj/tss/README.md

 $ tss location init ~/photos  # That's it
 ```

-## Pros
+## Why?

-A very simple, effective but zero-commitment concept:
+Most tagging systems are either system-specific (the one provided by your OS) or specific to certain file types (audio/video and image tags).

-1. By now you understand how you could tag and search your files with tools you already have: your file manager and desktop search, basic commands, `vidir`, etc. Feel free to try it by yourself and come back in a month if you like it.
-2. Install `tss` (or TagSpaces for a graphical tool) and you get more efficient and powerful actions and queries.
-3. Uninstall at any time without any loss of data.
+In contrast, putting `[tags]` in filenames works for any file, on any system, and instantly integrates with tools you already have: your file manager and desktop search, basic commands, `fzf`, `vidir`, etc. `tss` (or TagSpaces for a graphical tool) only comes as a bonus for more efficient and powerful actions and queries, and you can uninstall it without any loss of data.

 ## Requirements